tanaylab/labNorm/README.md

 individuals”](https://doi.org/10.1038/s41591-021-01468-6).

 This package allows users to easily obtain normalized values for their lab results and to project them on the population distribution.
+It can use reference distributions from Clalit HMO or UKBB.
 For more information go to: <https://tanaylab.weizmann.ac.il/labs/>

 ## Installation